We earn commissions from brands listed on this site, which influences how listings are presented.

 So, if your credit score and financial position are far better today than they were when you took out your student loans, you may want to consider applying for a student loan refi.
 If you took out a loan 10-20 years ago when personalized prequalified borrowing rates were much higher than they are today, the odds are a student loan refinance will greatly reduce your rate.
 Even if you took loans in the last decade, if your financial position has since improved, then you may be able to get a superior rate today.

 If you have student debt and find yourself unable to qualify for a student loan refinance, a personal loan is one of the many alternatives to getting out of debt.
 It’s quick and easy to qualify for a personal loan.
 Most lenders have minimum credit scores of around 580-640, covering the majority of borrowers.
-Although the average personalized prequalified rates tend to be in double digits, the top personal loan providers offer APRs as low as 3.99%.
-Online marketplaces like Credible and LendingTree let you compare personalized prequalified rates from multiple lenders in minutes.
+Although the average personalized prequalified rates tend to be in double digits, the top personal loan providers offer APRs as low as about 7.99% (subject to change).
+Online marketplaces like Credible and LendingTree let you compare personalized prequalified rates from multiple lenders in minutes without impacting your credit score.

 Summary

-According to the latest reports from Experian and the Federal Reserve, 45 million Americans hold a combined $1.4-1.6 trillion in student loan debt.
+According to the latest report from the Federal Reserve Bank of New York, Americans hold about $1.65 trillion in student loan debt.
 There are many causes behind this spiraling student debt, one of which is a reluctance of debt holders to refinance or consolidate.

 Most people sign up for student loans from age 18 to their early-20s when they have little to no credit history and have to rely on a parent or cosigner to help them get a loan.
 If you’re still struggling with student debt years after graduation, there is more than one way out.